Welcome to ApproachAvoid.com

 BIG PICTURE INTRODUCTION

 Imagine being a person who is just about to turn 100 years old.
 Every day of their whole life was spent living in one small house in the same area, with the same people in their lives, and the same routines every day.
 Then, about a month before their 100th birthday, this person is moved to a foreign land, where everything is different every minute of every day.
 They now have to interact with different people every day, with no routines anymore.
-Everything is uncertain, and this person is having a very difficult time adapting to this change.
+Everything is uncertain, and this person finds it very challenging to adapt to this change.
 This is an analogy of today's society and how the human brain is trying to adapt to new and constant change.
 Humans have spent most of their existence in small groups within a limited area, and with a small number of people to interact with.

 The human race (brain) is attempting to adapt to a world that it was not built for.
 Humans can and do adapt to change.
 However, it does take time to adjust, and each person has a different speed and way of adapting to constant change.

-Here is a list of the pages of the Big Picture:
+Here are the pages of the Big Picture:

 - Energy